JamilaOthman/Code-201-Reading-Note/read1.md

 SINGLE VALUE.
 ## operators allow programmers to create a single value from one or more values(+,-,/,*,++,==,%).
 ### There is just one string operator: the+ symbol it is used to join the strings on either side of it.
-#Functions let you group a series of statements together to perform a
+# Functions let you group a series of statements together to perform a specific task.
-specific task.
-How to crteate , declaring function?